Antioch University: Antioch University Online

+While called a separate "campus" by the university, the school is 100% online with no on-campus learning required.
+The online school has over 100 students, and offers both bachelors and masters level programs.

+Antioch University Graduate School of Leadership and Change

+Also considered a separate campus by the university, the Antioch University Graduate School of Leadership and Change (GSLC) was officially established in 2015, but has its roots in the university's PhD in Leadership and Change offered since 2002.
+The school has approximately 168 active students.

 Antioch University Midwest

 Antioch University Midwest (AUM) was located in Yellow Springs, Ohio.
 Antioch University Midwest was known as Antioch University McGregor and founded in 1988 as the School of Adult and Experiential Learning at Antioch College.

-Yellow Springs is now the home campus for many of the University's low-residency programs which attract students from across the country, including its PhD in Leadership and Change, its EdD in Education and Professional Practice, and its Master degree in Clinical Mental Health Counseling.
+Yellow Springs was the home campus for many of the university's low-residency programs, which attract students from across the country, including its PhD in Leadership and Change, its EdD in Education and Professional Practice, and its master's degree in Clinical Mental Health Counseling.
 AUM's functions were absorbed into AU Online, and its building put up for sale.
-However, university administration, AU Online and AU’s Graduate School of Leadership & Change remained headquartered in Yellow Springs, leaving about 25 employees.
+However, university administration, AU Online and AU's Graduate School of Leadership & Change remained headquartered in Yellow Springs, leaving about 25 employees.

-University-wide programs

-Graduate School of Leadership and Change

-The PhD in Leadership and Change program is intended for working professionals in the interdisciplinary study, research and practice of leading positive change in workplaces, schools, organizations, and communities.
-The Master in Leadership Practice is intended to develop the specialized skills to lead organizational change and develop strategies to address challenging problems and achieve goals.
-Professional certificates are also offered in specialized areas after three week online courses.